-During gastrulation, the embryo develops three germ layers (endoderm, mesoderm, and ectoderm), which differentiate into distinct tissues.
+During gastrulation, the embryo develops three germ layers (endoderm, mesoderm, and ectoderm) that differentiate into distinct tissues.

 Following gastrulation, the neurulation process develops the neural tube in the ectoderm, above the notochord of the mesoderm.

 Somites develop from the paraxial mesoderm and participate in the facilitation of multiple developmental processes.